venomous0x/WhatsAPI/README.md

 On iOS however the password is the MD5 hash of the MAC address repeated twice thanks to http://www.ezioamodio.it/?p=29

+# Real cases
+- [WhatsAppify](http://www.whatsappify.com/) (as of november 2012 closed beta.
+Only delivering WhatsApp messages to [Telepienso](http://www.telepienso.com/) customers when their parcel is assigned a tracking number.)

 # NOTES

 - This proof of concept is extensible to contain every feature that make a fully-fledged client, similar to the official ones, actually could be even better.